 crash.
 The 10 provinces of Southern Sudan were given some autonomy under a 2005 pact to cool the nation's civil war; a referendum on independence is scheduled for 2011.

-The delegation went to North Darfur the next day, visiting the El Salaam Internally Displaced Persons Camp and meeting with Major General Luke Aprezi,
+The delegation went to North Darfur the next day, visiting the El Salaam Internally Displaced Persons Camp and meeting with Major General Luke Aprezi, commander of the African Union Mission in Sudan.

 On the third day, the delegation was briefed in Khartoum, Sudan's capital, by the U.S. Embassy, nongovernmental organizations, the United Nations' special representative in the region, and African Union Ambassador Sam Ibok.